dd32/td-gh-ex/readme.txt

 Support is available at the http://antthemes.com/forum/.

 = How to use menus =
 For Menus: Use wordpress Menu system under Appearance tab.

-Note: Also, make sure menu titles are not long as they might overlap.
+= How to use image as Logo =
+Use wordpress Header system under Appearance tab.
+Appearance/Header

+= How to setup Blog page =
+Create a new page by going to pages - Add New.
+Then on right side, in page attributes - Template, select Blog as the page template.
+And publish the page.

 Thanks for downloading the discover theme.